 Multiple Sclerosis and Depression

-If you have multiple sclerosis, the first step in treating depression is recognizing that you are depressed.
-The second step is seeking help.
-These two steps may in fact be the hardest part of the entire treatment process.
-Once you seek help from a qualified health care provider, you will find that there are numerous treatment options to help you get back on track.
+The first step in getting the right treatment is to recognize that you're depressed.
+The second step is to seek help.
+These things may be the hardest part of the entire process.
+But once you connect with a qualified health care provider, there are many ways to help you get back on track.

 Warning Signs of Suicide

-If you or someone you know is demonstrating any of the following warning signs, contact a mental health professional right away or go to the emergency room for immediate treatment.
+If you or someone you know has any of the signs below, contact a mental health professional or go to the emergency room right away.

 - Always talking or thinking about death